Ningaloo Commonwealth Marine Reserve

 - No additional administrative requirements apply.

-Ningaloo Marine Park (Commonwealth Waters) has been renamed Ningaloo Commonwealth Marine Reserve and forms part of the North-west Commonwealth Marine Reserves Network.
-Interim management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.
+Ningaloo Commonwealth Marine Reserve (previously named Ningaloo Marine Park (Commonwealth Waters)) forms part of the North-west Commonwealth Marine Reserves Network.
+Transitional management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.

 The Ningaloo Commonwealth Marine Reserve stretches approximately 300 km along the west coast of the Cape Range Peninsula near Exmouth, Western Australia approximately 1200 km north of Perth.
 Ningaloo Reef, the longest fringing barrier reef in Australia, and the only example in the world of extensive fringing coral reef on the west coast of a continent, is included in the adjacent Western Australian Ningaloo Marine Park (State Waters), which lies between the Ningaloo Commonwealth Marine Reserve and the Western Australian coast.